vatteh/Tetris/README.md

 Learning about the canvas element by implementing the game Tetris in javascript.

-Using:
+Check it out deployed here: https://tetris-javascript.herokuapp.com/